 Wherever you are in London this month, you’re sure to be near an ice rink.
 Each winter a scattering of outdoor ice rinks pops up across the city.
-Some of the best ice rinks are at the Natural History Museum, Somerset House (my new favourite place to skate), the Tower of London (my second favourite place to skate), Hampton Court, Winter Wonderland and Canary Wharf.
-Fellow blogger Cathy Winston enjoyed skating at Hampton Court with her daughter and wrote a review of it for me – you can read her post here: Ice skating at Hampton Court Palace, London.
+Some of the best ice rinks are at the Natural History Museum, Somerset House (my favourite place to skate), the Tower of London (my second favourite place to skate), Hampton Court, Winter Wonderland and Canary Wharf.
+You can read my London ice skating tips here: Best places to ice skate in London.
 Book in advance so that you can skate at your preferred time.
 Ice skate hire is included in the ticket price.

 December and January are pantomime season (oh yes, they are!) and there are shows running at theatres up and down the country.
 Pantomime is a marvellous tradition which developed from the sixteenth century Italian street theatre of the Commedia dell’arte, and it’s a perfect way to introduce children to theatre.
-This year in London there’s Peter Pan at the the Richmond Theatre, Aladdin at the New Wimbledon Theatre, Snow White at the London Palladium, as well as many others.
+This year in London there’s Cinderella at the Lyric Hammersmith, Goldilocks and the Three Bears at the London Palladium, Sleeping Beauty at the Greenwich Theatre, as well as many others.

 Cost: Varies according to show.

 Besides pantomimes, there’s a wealth of other festive shows on offer which are great for families.
-Some of the best are The Snowman at the Peacock Theatre for its 21st consecutive year, a musical performance of A Christmas Carol at the Lyceum Theatre and The Nutcracker at The Royal Opera House.
+Some of the best are The Snowman at the Peacock Theatre for its 22nd consecutive year, the English National Ballet performing The Nutcracker at the London Coliseum and Nativity!
+The Musical at the Apollo.